-Work in progress (WIP) is partially-completed goods that are still in the production process.
-It is usually comprised of the full amount of raw materials required for a product, since that is added at the beginning of production, plus the cost of additional processing as a unit progresses through the various manufacturing steps.
+Work in progress (WIP) refers to partially-completed goods that are still in the production process.
+These items do not include raw materials or finished goods.
+Work in progress is usually comprised of the full amount of raw materials required for a product, since that is added at the beginning of production, plus the cost of additional processing as each unit progresses through the various manufacturing steps.

 Work in progress is typically measured at the end of an accounting period, in order to assign a valuation to the amount of inventory that is on the production floor.
 WIP is one of the three types of inventory, of which the others are raw materials and finished goods.

-Work in progress may be reported on the balance sheet as a separate line item, but is usually so small in comparison to the other types of inventory that it is aggregated into a single inventory line item.
+Work in progress may be reported on the balance sheet as a separate line item, but is usually so small in comparison to the other types of inventory that it is aggregated with the other inventory types into a single inventory line item.

 It is extremely difficult to assign an accurate cost to a WIP item, since there may be many WIP items in various stages of completion as of period-end.
 To make the accounting process easier, some companies complete all WIP items and transfer them into finished goods inventory prior to closing the books, so that there is no WIP to account for.
 An alternative is to assign a standard percentage of completion to all WIP items, on the theory that an average level of completion will be approximately correct when averaged over a large number of units.